-Figs 1 and 2 display the fully relaxed geometric structures of the $Mo{Ge}$ and $V{Ge}Mo{Ge}$ , respectively.
-The effects of the defect on the structural properties of both $V{Ge}Mo{Ge}$ and $Mo{Ge}$ were examined.
-Based on a previous report, the experimental and theoretical results of the nearest neighbour Ge-Ge bond length and Ge-Ge-Ge bond angle after structural relaxation were 2.46 Å and $109.40^{\circ}$ [14, 20], respectively.
-For the $Mo{Ge}$ , the Mo formed bond length of 2.49 Å with its nearest neighbour Ge atom.
-The smallest angle formed by two nearest neighbour Ge atoms with Mo is $109.5^{\circ}$ .
-The bond length of Mo-Ge was 1.20% higher than that of the Ge-Ge, and the bond angle of Ge-Mo-Ge was 0.10% higher than that of the Ge atom.
-The bond length formed by Ge-Mo and bond angle formed by Ge-Mo-Ge for N1 (N2) were 2.50 (2.47) Å and $108.14^{\circ}$ ( $108.52^{\circ}$ ), respectively.
+Figs 1 and 2 display the fully relaxed geometric structures of the Mo{Ge} and $V{Ge}Mo{Ge}$, respectively.
+The effects of the defect on the structural properties of both $V{Ge}Mo{Ge}$ and Mo{Ge} were examined.
+Based on a previous report, the experimental and theoretical results of the nearest neighbour Ge-Ge bond length and Ge-Ge-Ge bond angle after structural relaxation were 2.46 Å and 109.40° [14, 20], respectively.
+For the Mo{Ge} , the Mo formed bond length of 2.49 Å with its nearest neighbour Ge atom.
+The smallest angle formed by two nearest neighbour Ge atoms with Mo is 109.5°.
+The bond length of Mo-Ge was 1.20% higher than that of the Ge-Ge, and the bond angle of Ge-Mo-Ge was 0.10% higher than that of the Ge-Ge-Ge.
+This is expected as the atomic radius of the Mo atom is higher than that of the Ge atom.
+The bond length formed by Ge-Mo and bond angle formed by Ge-Mo-Ge for N1 (N2) were 2.50 (2.47) Å and 108.14° (108.52°), respectively.
 The bond length of the nearest Ge-Mo and the smallest bond angle of the nearest Ge-Mo-Ge for the N3 configuration are similar to that of the

 Figure 1.
-Fully relaxed geometric structures of MoGe.
+Fully relaxed geometric structures of Mo{Ge} .

 Figure 2.
-Fully relaxed geometric structures of $V{\rm Ge}Mo{\rm Ge}$ for the N1 configuration.
+Fully relaxed geometric structures of $V{Ge}Mo{Ge}$ for the N1 configuration.

 N1 configuration.
-Based on the amount of strain induced by the dopant in the system, it is expected that the $Mo{Ge}$ will induce smaller strain in the system compared to the $V{Ge}Mo{Ge}$ .
+Based on the amount of strain induced by the dopant in the system, it is expected that the Mo{Ge} will induce smaller strain in the system compared to the $V{Ge}Mo{Ge}$.

 Figure 3.
-The plots of the total density of states (left) and partial density of states (right) for the pristine Ge (upper panel), $Mo{Ge}$ (middle panel) and $V{Ge}Mo{Ge}$ (lower panel) complex for the N1 configuration.
+The plots of the total density of states (left) and partial density of states (right) for the pristine Ge (upper panel), Mo{Ge} (middle panel) and $V{Ge}Mo{Ge}$ (lower panel) complex for the N1 configuration.

-Fig. 3 displays the plots of the total density of states (TDOS) and partial density of states (PDOS) of the pristine Ge, $Mo{Ge}$ and $V{Ge}Mo{Ge}$ complex (we only displayed the TDOS and
+Fig. 3 displays the plots of the total density of states (TDOS) and partial density of states (PDOS) of the pristine Ge, Mo{Ge} and $V{Ge}Mo{Ge}$ complex (we only displayed the TDOS and